 |Start month||2019 February|

 The Graduate Diploma in Environmental Health provides an entry pathway into environmental health professional practice.
-Students are highly skilled to assess environmental health risks and combat a range of local and global environmental challenges including climate change, pollution, communicable diseases and Indigenous health.
+Students are highly skilled to assess environmental health risks and combat a range of environmental challenges including climate change, pollution, and communicable diseases.

 Practitioners working in the field of environmental health are involved in promoting healthy environments and managing environmental factors that affect human health.
-Issues that practitioners deal with include: environmental degradation, climate change, contaminated food and water, waste management, disaster management, dangerous goods and chemicals, and drug safety management.
+These may include: environmental degradation, climate change, contaminated food and water, waste management, disaster management, dangerous goods and chemicals, and drug safety management.

-Most graduates initially find employment as environmental health officers (EHOs).
-Some of the roles of an EHO include: auditing of food safety and standards, environmental (eg. air, water, noise) monitoring, investigations of environmental health complaints/issues, investigation of infectious disease outbreaks (eg. food borne illness, Legionnaires disease, lead poisoning, Q fever, meningococcal disease), infection control auditing, mosquito and vector control, implementing tobacco control initiatives, working with Indigenous communities, policy development, health promotion, and prosecutions for breaches of health and environmental legislation.
+Many graduates find employment as an environmental health officer (EHO).
+Their role may include: auditing of food safety and standards, environmental (e.g. air, water, noise) monitoring, investigations of environmental health complaints/issues, investigation of infectious disease outbreaks (e.g. food borne illness, Legionnaires disease, lead poisoning, Q fever, meningococcal disease), infection control auditing, mosquito and vector control, implementing tobacco control initiatives, working with Indigenous communities, policy development, health promotion, and prosecutions for breaches of health and environmental legislation.

-Graduates of this program gain employment with local councils or state government departments, with positions also available with various Commonwealth Government agencies and with the Australian Defence Force.
+Graduates of this program gain employment with local councils or state government departments, with positions also available with Commonwealth Government agencies, including the Australian Defence Force.
 There are an increasing number of private sector positions being created particularly in the areas of environmental and food safety auditing/management.
-There are also a range of employment opportunities in other countries, such as the UK, USA and Canada, as well as in developing countries.
+There are also employment opportunities in other countries, such as the UK, USA and Canada, as well as in developing countries.
 Graduates are well prepared to compete for, and effectively perform, in a wide range of roles and responsibilities.

-This course was the first postgraduate course to be accredited with Environmental Health Australia and graduates are eligible to practise as environmental health officers.
+This course was the first postgraduate course to be accredited with Environmental Health Australia and graduates are eligible to practice as environmental health officers.